The Colmar Treasure: Bringing Jewish Life Into Medieval Art

 That’s been very interesting to me, because, Washington Heights and Fort Tryon are very Jewish neighborhoods; a lot of Jewish immigrants came there after World War II, and Yeshiva University, a Modern Orthodox Jewish school, is in the area.
 There has always been this contrast between the museum and the local community.

 We are aware of that community historically, and I know people who grew up there.
 I’m also really pleased that there is a connection now for the Jewish community.
-We have had manuscripts on loan from the Jewish Theological Seminary and recently bought a Hebrew Bible from the 14th century (which is in our Colmar Treasure exhibit).
+We have had manuscripts on loan from the Jewish Theological Seminary and recently bought a Hebrew Bible from the 14th century (which is in the Treasury at The Cloisters).
 But this is the first exhibition that’s really focused on Jewish artistic heritage.

 Why did the Met decide to put this display in the museum in Fort Tryon rather than the Met’s 5th Avenue building?